 The Government is proposing having regulated product stewardship for six priority products: tyres, electrical and electronic products, agrichemicals and their containers, refrigerants and other synthetic greenhouse gases, farm plastics, and packaging (examples are shown above).

 This consultation will determine which products are included in co-design of regulated product stewardship with business and other stakeholders.
 It will also set guidelines for the co-design process.

-The deadline for submissions is Friday 4 October at 5pm.
+The consultation closed on Friday 4 October at 5pm.

-We are holding public information sessions around New Zealand to discuss this and other proposals we are currently consulting on.
+We held public information sessions around New Zealand to discuss this and other proposals we were consulting on.
 Together, these proposals will help us protect our environment and address the issues raised in Environment Aotearoa 2019.